anhhd/analyticsbicc.github.io/index.md

 **Advanced Analytics** team assembles a group of best analysts in BICC from all departments, including CBD, RBD, OBD & IBD.
-Closely cooperating with other BI departments & Business Units, we strongly believe that the most competitive advantage of any organization nowaday is built based on 3 foundations:
+Closely cooperating with other BI departments & Business Units, we strongly believe that the most competitive advantage of any organization nowadays is built based on 3 foundations:

 1. Leadership & Innovation
 2. Ethics & Bravery
 3. Data-Driven Strategy with Great Execution.

-Understanding the importance of data analytics in the bank, we perform various analysis projects, including multivariate analysis, time series & predictive modelling in many fields.
-All projects are to solve a specific business problem or to help Business Units understand their customers from **data-driven** aspects, thereby maximizing value from data for the whole bank.
+Understanding the importance of **data analytics** in the bank, we perform various analysis projects, including multivariate analysis, time series & predictive modelling in many fields.
+All projects are to solve a specific business problem or to help Business Units understand their customers from **data-driven aspects**, thereby maximizing value from data for the whole bank.

 The purposes of this website are to: